uticus/llm_agents_system/docs/infra/cost_latency_optimization.md

 The cost_latency_optimization module reduces the monetary cost and wall-clock latency of LLM calls through three complementary mechanisms: a budget tracker, an in-memory completion cache, and a concurrent request batcher.
 The `BudgetTracker` accumulates token counts and estimated cost across a session so that agents and orchestrators can make data-driven decisions about model selection or early termination.
 The `CompletionCache` stores completed responses by a deterministic hash of the request parameters and serves cache hits without touching the network, eliminating latency and cost entirely for repeated or near-identical queries.
 The `Batcher` dispatches a list of independent LLM requests concurrently via `asyncio.gather`, saturating available concurrency rather than waiting for each request to finish sequentially.
 The three components are designed to be composed freely: a cache wraps a router, a batcher wraps a router, and a budget tracker consumes responses from any source.

+Additionally the module owns the **pluggable content-hash deduplication store** abstraction used by `data/ingestion` and `rag/indexing`.
+The `DeduplicationStore` Protocol defines a minimal set/persist interface. `InMemoryDeduplicationStore` is the default (fast, zero-config, state lost on restart). `SQLiteDeduplicationStore` is the durable variant (stdlib `sqlite3`, hashes survive process restarts), enabling incremental ingestion and indexing jobs that do not re-embed unchanged content on cold start.

 ---

 ## Public API